Electromagnetic moments of ground and excited states calculated in heavy odd-N open-shell nuclei: Theory

 In this context, in Fig.~\ref{dy161-PES}(f) we present the deformation dependence of the calculated dipole and quadrupole moments of the three lowest states, cf.~Figs.~\ref{Nilsson} and~\ref{dy161-PES}(c), where the experimental data are available.
 The figure represents the residuals, see Table~\ref{yyxxx-ttt-v67-170-HFT-N16-siq-UDF1.print1}, of spectroscopic magnetic dipole moments, $\mu_{\text{R}}\equiv\mu_{\text{DFT}}-\mu_{\text{EXP}}$, plotted against those of the spectroscopic electric quadrupole moments, $Q_{\text{R}}\equiv{}Q_{\text{DFT}}-Q_{\text{EXP}}$ as functions of $Q_{20}^{\text{tot}}$, Eq.~( \ref{Qtot}).

 We observe that the unconstrained self-consistent calculations (squares) reproduce the experimental electric quadrupole moments very well, up to 0.1\,b, but fail to reproduce the magnetic dipole moments (rectangle) up to 0.3\,$\mu_N$.
 However, we also observe that at slightly higher deformations, all three magnetic dipole moments cluster in a single point (circle), which is 0.1\,$\mu_N$ away from the data.
 This example suggests that some fine-tuning of the DFT functionals, which could shift the curves in Fig.~\ref{dy161-PES}(f) upwards or downwards, might still improve the agreement with data without needing to introduce new elements to the approach.
-Since the magnetic dipole moments are primarily sensitive to the time-odd mean field sector of the functional, the improvements can be made in that area.
+Since magnetic dipole moments are primarily sensitive to the time-odd mean-field sector of the functional, improvements can be made there.

 We also observe that at moderate deformations, complex patterns of the magnetic dipole moments develop.
 This suggests that the transition between the weak and strong-coupling schemes, discussed in the introduction, may not be achievable by either of the two.
 In contrast, it is accessible via the approach presented in this work.